 Occupational health and safety risk is inherent to the oil and gas industry.
-The Group has a set of health, safety, and security policies and a management system described in section 4.1.6 "Health, safety, and security policy" and security policy".
+The Group has a set of health, safety, and security policies and a management system described in section 4.1.6 "Health, safety, and security policy" and section 4.1.7 "Implementation of the health, safety, and security policy".
 The Health, Safety and Security management system implemented by the Maurel & Prom group and its subsidiaries M&P Gabon and MPEP Tanzania is ISO 45 001 certified.
 The occupational health and safety management system of drilling subsidiary Caroil has ISO 45 001 certification.